Poizunlol/Convert_Audible_AAX_to_M4B/README.md

 ## About
-Script to Process all your AAX Files from Audible in a Folder.
+Script to Process all your AAX Files from Audible in a Folder with ffmpeg.
  - This script will convert them to M4B Files.
  - It will keep the original Filename, Meta Data, Images and Chapters contained in the AAX File.
  - It will delete the AAX Files once processed.